siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

-* We still live in a physicall world, law enforcement apply to us as well.
+* We still live in a physically world, law enforcement apply to us as well.

 > Timothy Justen French faces prison for cyberattacks on businesses, universities.
 October 31, 2016.
 ChicagoTribune